You may find yourself wondering how to get higher when smoking marijuana if you're a seasoned Cannabis-lover or just start out.

 - EAT THE RIGHT FOODS

-- USE THE RIGHT VAPORIZER
+- USE THIS VAPORIZER

 While what we will be suggesting here might not necessarily improve how effective loose leaf is if you use it for medicinal purposes, the aim here is to provide tips to improve your overall pot experience, which might help make things better.